DMovies - Your platform for thought-provoking cinema

 The Austrian filmmaker had previously satirised resistance to the pharmaceutical industry (and science more broadly) by likening antidepressants to alien forces, in Little Joe.
 This time she takes aim at conspiracy theorists altogether, and the tedious argument that they are valiant warriors combating a deeply rooted untruth.
 Miss Novak insists that she knows the truth, and that everything we have ever been told (in this case about food) is fake.
 She offers no evidence whatsoever to support her claims.
 This will probably ring some bells: you have probably met a few smug conspiracists yourself.

 Club Zero premiered in the Official Competition of the 76th Cannes Film Festival, when this piece was originally written.
-In cinemas on Friday, December 6th (2024)
+In cinemas on Friday, December 6th (2024).
+Showing in the Tallinn B;lack Nights in November 2025 as part of the Austrian Spotlight strand.

 By Victor Fraga - 22-05-2023